-I was born with reflux of the kidneys which over time developed into renal failure.
-I had my first dialysis session on my 10th birthday back in 2002.
+Ruby was born with reflux of the kidneys which over time developed into renal failure.
+She had her first dialysis session on her 10th birthday in 2002.

 I was on peritoneal dialysis for six years before I contracted a fungal infection called peritonitis which meant I had to switch to hemodialysis at the age of 16.